-Whenever an employee obtains training that is not provided by this office, it shall be the responsibility of the employee to provide his/her immediate supervisor or the Training Manager evidence of completed training or education in a timely manner.
+It shall be the responsibility of the member to provide their immediate supervisor or the Training Manager evidence of completed training or education in a timely manner.

-The Training Manager or supervisor shall ensure that copies of such training records are placed in the employee's training file.
+The Training Manager or supervisor shall ensure that copies of such training records are placed in the member's training file.